The article was revised and updated on August 2, 2024

 Unlike an on-premise solution, a cloud-based SaaS LIMS is hosted on a remote server, allowing it to be accessed at any time by anyone (providing that there is an internet connection).

-Despite using a remote host, a cloud-based LIMS is an extremely secure system with strict encryption processes to ensure that the data is kept in the right place and can only be accessed by the right people.
+Despite using a remote host, a cloud-based LIMS is an extremely secure system with strict encryption processes to ensure the data is kept in the right place and can only be accessed by the right people.
 It is managed by an external team of specialists overseeing the installation and ongoing maintenance.
 This is a major benefit to organizations that lack the internal technical expertise or time required to maintain the other types of systems.
 Moreover, as it is hosted remotely, this format can require less upfront financial investment.
 However, it will require a monthly fee.

 Web-Based LIMS

-Like a cloud-based system, a web-based LIMS can be accessed by anyone, anywhere, provided that there is an internet connection.
+Like a cloud-based system, a web-based LIMS can be accessed by anyone, anywhere, provided an internet connection.
 However, unlike cloud-based software, web-based LIMS will likely be installed on a local server or hosted on a lab’s network.
 Therefore, organizations with a web-based set-up can not only keep control over their data but also restrict remote access to authorized users only.

 Industry-Specific LIMS